 EIP will not be handling the extraction, transformation, or loading processes, or any error correction.

-EIP/EMMT will not support partial migration.
+EIP/TMO CONVERSION TEAM will not support partial migration.
 All devices under a plan must migrate at once.

-The Data Conversion EMMT shall extract EIP data for the locked loans identified within the new migration table, applying validation, and post them as events to the digital event framework.
+The Data Conversion TMO CONVERSION TEAM shall extract EIP data for the locked loans identified within the new migration table, applying validation, and post them as events to the digital event framework.

 EIT design